AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Bestial Companion.md

 ### Instinctual Action

 Starting at 2nd level, the beast learns how to use one action faster than usual.
 Choose one of the following actions, which may be used as a quick action instead: [[Action Economy#^f8a635|dash]], [[Action Economy#^b70e3f|brawl]], [[Action Economy#^1e684d|disorient]] (does not count as having a free hand), [[Action Economy#^284a7e|hide]].

-### Attribute Increase

-When the beast reaches 2nd level, and again at: 4th, 6th, 8th and 10th level, you can increase one attribute score of your choice by 1.
-As normal, you can't increase an attribute score above 20 using this feature.

 ### Striking Style